dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 02

-**Summary**: A basic context menu that has 3 menu action items, each with a different "SF Symbols" icon.
+**Summary**: Icon Example — A basic context menu that has 3 menu action items, each with a different "SF Symbols" icon.
 This examples shows how to add a system icon in the context menu action.

 <br>